asherikov/codeincomplete/README.md

 - OcTrees, however, are useful when you need to work with different resolutions of the same map, this structure naturally supports such slicing.

+### Out-of-range readings

+Sometimes importance of out-of-range readings from lidars is overlooked, e.g., they are not distinguishable from too-close or otherwise failed readings in the sensor data and not present in point cloud data messages.
+Out-of-range readings are necessary to properly clear your map from moving and falsely detected obstacles.
+The issue is particularly apparent in UAV applications where there is generally much more free space around the drone.

 Rotations / orientations
 ------------------------